Fyresdal: Coat of arms

 The coat of arms was granted on 24 April 1992.
 The official blazon is "Vert two bendwise axes argent in pale" (På grøn grunn to skråstilte sølv øksar).
 This means the arms have a green field (background) and the charge is a broadaxe.
 The broadaxes have a tincture of argent which means it is colored white most of the time, but if it is made out of metal, then silver is used.
 The green color in the field and the broadaxe were chosen to symbolize the importance of forestry in the municipality.
 The arms were the result of a local competition, which resulted in 42 different proposals being submitted.
-The winning design for the arms was submitted by Halvor Holtskog Jr.
+The winning design for the arms was submitted by Halvor Holtskog Jr. The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Fyresdal.
 It is part of the Øvre Telemark prosti (deanery) in the Diocese of Agder og Telemark.